Mur - Frohnleiten

 Worth seeing

-It always pays off to take a historical tour through the center of Frohnleiten.
+It always pays off to take a walk through the center of Frohnleiten.
 The very well-preserved buildings tell of the town's more than 700-year-old story.

 The almost 900-year-old tower of the Rabenstein Castle lies above the Mur Valley (Murtal).
 Once built to monitor and secure traffic routes, it now serves as an event location and is also very popular for weddings.